LibCrowds/docs/docs/setup/installation.md

 python run.py
 ```

-PYBOSSA (with the default theme) should now be available at
+PYBOSSA should now be running (with the default theme) at
 [http://127.0.0.1:5000](http://127.0.0.1:5000)

-??? tip "Installing behind a web proxy"
+??? tip "Tip: Installing behind a web proxy"
     If you're installing from behind a web proxy then you will probably run
     into issues when attempting to start Vagrant, in which case you can try
     running these commands from the `pybossa` directory: